-To check which version of java you are using open command prompt by pressing win+R key and type cmd and press enter.
+To check which version of Java you are using open command prompt by pressing a win+R key and type cmd and press Enter.
 Now in that console type Java -version command to know java version.

-Now research whether eclipse support that version or not.
+Now research whether Eclipse supports that version or not.

 You can open “readme” folder in Eclipse folder and open readme_eclipse.html to see which version it supports.

-I recommend you to download both Java and eclipse latest version.
+I recommend you to download both Java and eclipse the latest version.